It’s said that “The Life of a Digital Marketer in the Hands of Google!”

 Any keywords that have the name of a brand can be named as a branded keyword.
 Like Apple, Samsung, HUL, Hindustan Unilever, etc.

-Brands use such keywords to rank on SEO on the basis of their brand name.
+Brands use such keywords to rank on SEO based on their brand name.

 - Non-Branded Keywords –